pusher/pusher-http-dotnet/README.md

 During the build, there will be a warning about a section called TestCaseManagementSettings in the GlobalSection.
 Please ignore this, as it is a Visual Studio specific setting.

+#### Different solutions in this repository

+There are 3 solution files in this repository.
+One for just .NET, one for just .NET Core and a third one with both the platforms in.

+The source files for this project can be found under the .NET Core project.
+These files are then linked to in the .NET project to allow creation for both platforms.

 ## Publish to NuGet

 You should be familiar with [creating and publishing NuGet packages](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package).

 From the `pusher-dotnet-server` directory:

-1. Update `PusherServer/Properties/AssemblyInfo.cs` with new version number.
+1. Update `./PusherServer/Properties/AssemblyInfo.cs` and `./PusherServer.Core/Properties/AssemblyInfo.cs` with new version number.
 2. Check and change any info required in `PusherServer/PusherServer.nuspec`.
 3. Run `package.cmd` to pack a package to deploy to NuGet.
 3. Run `tools/nuget.exe push PusherServer.{VERSION}.nupkg'.